-The Orwell Prizes aim to encourage excellence in writing and thinking about politics, both in fiction and non-fiction.
+The Orwell Prizes aim to encourage excellence in writing and thinking about politics, in fiction, non-fiction and journalism (including commentary and/or reportage).
 The winning entries should strive to meet Orwell’s own ambition ‘to make political writing into an art’.
 They should be of equal excellence in style and content, and the writing must live up to the values of The Orwell Foundation.

-George Orwell’s writing spanned a huge range of viewpoints, issues, problems, and concerns which The Orwell Foundation hopes will be reflected, over time, by the winners of The Orwell Prizes for Political Writing and Political Fiction.
+George Orwell’s writing spanned a huge range of viewpoints, issues, problems, and concerns which The Orwell Foundation hopes will be reflected, over time, by the winners of The Orwell Prizes.

 The Orwell Foundation, which administers The Orwell Prizes, is politically independent.
-Neither prize promotes the political purposes of any particular writing or takes account of the political orientation of the writing.
+The Prizes do not promote the political purposes of any particular writing or take account of the political orientation of the writing.

 The prize process, including the appointment of the judges, should encourage and recognise diversity of political/ideological standpoints, expertise, professional skills and experience as well as gender and ethnicity.
 Judges are required to put aside any personal political beliefs and assess submissions purely on their merit and on whether they meet the prize criteria.

 Prize criteria and rules are reviewed annually by the Board of The Orwell Foundation.